sbt/website/src/reference/00-Getting-Started/04B-IDE.md

 1. Install Metals from Extensions tab:
    ![Metals](files/metals0.png)
 2. Open a directory containing a `build.sbt` file.
-3. View > Command Palette... (`Cmd-Shift-P` on macOS) "Metals: Switch build server", and select "sbt"
+3. From the menubar, run View > Command Palette... (`Cmd-Shift-P` on macOS) "Metals: Switch build server", and select "sbt"
    ![Metals](files/metals2.png)
 4. Once the import process is complete, open a Scala file to see that code completion works:
    ![Metals](files/metals3.png)